 - development of a campus culture that actively supports trans-disciplinary activities.

 To promote understanding of ecosystem function through education and research at Michigan Technological University.

 The Ecosystem Science Center (ESC) is designed to advance our understanding of how ecosystems function and how human activities influence ecosystem processes.
 The Center's two main objectives are to:

 - educate graduate and undergraduate students in the area of ecosystem science.

 These two objectives will be met through collaboration among faculty, staff, and students interested in ecosystem science.

 To be a leader in interdisciplinary aquatic science and engineering focused on the Laurentian Great Lakes Basin in its entirety through excellence in research education and outreach.

 The vision of the Great Lakes Research Center (GLRC) is to become a world-class institute in interdisciplinary aquatic sciences, policy, engineering, and technology.
-We will develop unparalleled strength and expertise in four core areas: aquatic ecology and ecosystem dynamics, marine technology and engineering, aquatic resources, and human dimensions in education and outreach.
+We will develop unparalleled strength and expertise in four core areas: aquatic ecology and ecosystem dynamics, marine engineering and technology, aquatic resources and human dimensions, and education and outreach.
 Research at the GLRC will not only advance our knowledge in these four areas of focus but will also inform resource managers and the general public, enabling them to advance the sustainable use of freshwater resources.